curityio/database-client-migration-example/README.md

 It must therefore get an access token with the right permissions.\
 The `migration-configuration.xml` file shows the approach for doing this:

+- A `migration-client` is created, which uses the client credentials flow to get an access token
-- A `migration-client` is created that uses a custom `database-clients` scope
+- The access tokens uses a custom `database-clients` scope
-- This scope is granted GraphQL database client access
+- A GraphQL authorization manager enables access tokens with this scope to manage database clients
-- A rule list is added to the attribute authorization manager configured against the token profile
+- This in an attribute authorization manager, and is configured against the token service profile

 ## Running the Migration Process